0xjimm/investigate-a-relational-database/README.md

 # Investigate A Relational Database

-Implementing the Sakila DVD Rental sample database for learning and practicing PostgresSQL.
+Implementing the Sakila DVD Rental sample database for learning and practicing PostgreSQL.
 I posed several questions abbout the database and built SQL queries to answer these inquiries.

 ## Installation